 How I Study in Nursing School

 Disclaimer: I am a visual-auditory learner, so if you have a different learning style what works for me might not work for you.
-Also, I know I mentioned above studying for A’s, however, I don’t think that is the priority in nursing school.
-Bedside manner and safety are the most important things and tests are not going to measure your interaction with patients.
+Also if you are stressing out just because you don’t have an A, I want to say that bedside manner and safety are the most important things.
+Tests are not going to measure your interaction with patients.
 Also, you can know the information very well, but depending on the professor and their testing style, you can completely bomb it.
 My point is that if you don’t get an A, it isn’t the end of the world.
 Your employer isn’t going to see that and your patients aren’t going to know.

 1. Notecards